mk-fg/reliable-discord-client-irc-daemon/README.md

 -   Sent message delivery confirmation is done by matching unique "nonce" value in MESSAGE_CREATE event from gateway websocket with one sent out to REST API.

-    All messages are sent out in strict sequence (via one queue), with synchronous waiting on confirmation, aborting whole queue if first one fails to be delivered, with notices for each failed/discarded msg.
+    All messages are sent out in strict sequence (via one queue), waiting on confirmation for each one in order, aborting rest of the queue if first one fails/times-out to be delivered, with notices for each failed/discarded msg.

     This is done to ensure that all messages either arrive in the same strict order they've been sent or not posted at all.

+    Discord message-posting API has `enforce_nonce` parameter (since 2024-02-12), which allows to retry posting messages safely from duplication, but at the moment retries are only performed here on API rate-limiting.

 -   Fetching list of users for discord channel or even guild does not seem to be well-supported or intended by the API design.